CRC Equity, Diversity, and Inclusion Action Plan

 These results related to equity and diversity show improvement since 2010, but the University has acknowledged that further efforts are necessary to build upon existing resources and to support equity and inclusion at U of T. Recent initiatives include the U of T International Day for the Elimination of Racial Discrimination Campaign, launched in 2012; the Positive Space Campaign to create inclusive spaces for LGBTQ+ members of the University community; and the Washroom Inclusivity Project, which provides information on physical accessibility, gender-inclusive washrooms and washrooms with baby-changing stations.

-An expanded Speaking Up Survey (newly branded as the Speaking Out Survey) is currently in development and will be administered in 2019.
+An expanded Speaking Up Survey (newly branded as the Speaking Out Survey) is currently in development and will be administered in fall 2019.
 This next iteration of the survey will be updated to include more questions focused on inclusivity at U of T, leveraging the existing survey mechanism to enhance the University’s ability to assess and respond to employees’ sense of inclusion.
 The Speaking Out survey will be administered every two years.

 The University is also currently participating in a Service Effectiveness Survey as part of an in international UniForum survey to gauge overall satisfaction with university services.
 This survey, available to faculty and staff members, is designed to report on the effectiveness of key administrative services: research administration, teaching development, finance, purchasing services, human resources, information technology, marketing and student recruitment, student support and facilities management.
 Survey results will allow the University to identify gaps in services that may result in inequities for faculty, staff and students.